skullskullskull/SpiderLauncher/README.md

 Spider Launcher uses the Tkinter library for graphics.
 It reads from a sqlite database (.Spiderdb.db) and creates buttons in tabs to launch a *program* and a *parameter*.

+Addionally, spiderLauncher will take a command line arguement, **--showall**, to show all database items. eg:
+> $ SpiderLauncher.py --showall

 .Spiderdb.db format:
 ```
 NAME		| LAUNCHER		| GAME				| TAGS